 Entries sent to previous AICon competitions are not eligible.

-- Please note that this is a PG rated convention, and as such, videos that contain excessive mature content will not be accepted.
+- Please note that this is a PG rated festival, and as such, videos that contain excessive mature content will not be accepted.

 - No obscene language please (email firstname.lastname@example.org if you require clarification of this rule).